SPECIFIC LEARNING DISORDERS AND SPECIAL EDUCATIONAL NEEDS

 Go to the dedicated section!PiùPerTe Card

-The new service card of the Republic of San Marino dedicated to people with special needs, residents or visitors.
+The new service card of the Republic of San Marino dedicated to people with special needs, whether residents or visitors.

 Since January 2020, the University of San Marino has activated a series of services dedicated to students with Specific Learning Disorders and Special Educational Needs.

-- orientation inbound
+- Incoming orientation ;

-- creation of a personalized profile with instructions for teaching, compensatory tools, dispensatory measures and study strategies
+- Creation of a personalized profile with instructions for teaching, compensatory tools, dispensatory measures and study strategies

-- support for international mobility
+- Support for international mobility

 How to access the service